wangzezhong/visualinteractivedata.github.io/technical-writing.md

 * if I find a paper references in another paper, I usually add a comment what that paper said about the referenced paper (e.g. a study showing X).
 That, too, helps deciding later how relevant that paper is to be read.
 * You can use citation management systems such as [Zotero](https://www.zotero.org/).

+# Evaluation
+* high-level question
+* hypotheses and questions (H1, H2, H3, ...)
+* conditions and techniques being tested
+* Tasks for participants to do
+* study design: what is your study protocol: first, we did X, then we did Y, for X minutes, ...
+* participants and demographics whatever is helpful for your resarch
+* Results.
+This is very objective analytics.
+Don't inculude interpretations or discussions
+* Discussion